 The Price-to-earnings ratio (P/E) is one of the best ways to learn whether a startup is overvalued or undervalued.
 It shows a company’s share or stock price ratio to its earnings per share, and is calculated by dividing the stock’s current price by its latest earnings per share.

 Generally speaking, a high P/E suggests that a company has a high level of earnings growth and is a great candidate for growth investing.
+After investing in a stock, using stock management software to track growth and progression is always a good idea as well.

 5. Stock Performance